alukach/alukach.github.io/markdown-resume-generator/source/alukach.md

 ### Summary {#profile}

-Full-stack web developer familiar with an array of front-end and back-end methods.
-Experienced in development on open-source stacks.
-Specialized in web mapping and geospatial data processing.
-Excellent communication skills and attention to detail.
+Full-stack systems analyst familiar with an array of front-end and back-end tooling.
+Strong experience with implementations of open-source technologies.
+Specialized in developing web mapping and geospatial analytic platforms.

 ------

 ### Skills {#skills}

-* Back-End Development
+* Back-End Systems
   : Experience with MVC architecture, designing and developing data models, views, and supporting RESTful APIs.

-* Front-End Development
+* Front-End Systems
   : Strong background in HTML, CSS, Javascript.
 Capable of working with a wide array of modern libraries.

-* Geospatial Processing
+* Geospatial Systems
   : Capable of sourcing, processing, and visualizing large and varying datasets.

 -------